Keyboard shortcuts

 For Rust version issues:

-# Ensure you're on the correct toolchain
+# Ensure you are on the correct toolchain

 rustup override set stable